tuq21859-boop/CIS-1051-final-project/proposal.md

 TODO, if applicable

 ## If planning to collaborate with 1 or 2 classmates for the final project, list their names, email addresses, and the names of their assigned TAs below.
-(Group of 2)
+Group of 2 --> Member Names:
-Salina Zhang: Tuq21859@temple.edu, Ta: David Loder Sophia Sun: Tus42704@temple.edu, Ta: Farnoush Nilizadeh
+- Salina Zhang: Tuq21859@temple.edu, Ta: David Loder
+- Sophia Sun: Tus42704@temple.edu, Ta: Farnoush Nilizadeh

 ## In the world of software, most everything takes longer to implement than you expect.
 And so it's not uncommon to accomplish less in a fixed amount of time than you hope.